KannonZenetism/zenetism-field-physics/field-physics/FP11-field-glyph-codex.md

 | **⟜** | Synectic               | Transphasic motion; cross-ontological gateway or moment of unexpected harmonic synthesis |
 | **⚖** | Rupture Recognition    | Triadic diagnostic fork; determines whether distortion originates in self, other, or pattern |

-> **Codex Note:** This glyph is shared with the Structural Metaphysics symbol key, where it carries the same definition.
+> **Codex Note:** ⟜ is shared with the Structural Metaphysics symbol key, where it carries the same definition.
 It is native to both disciplines.

 > **Structural Note:** In the Structural Metaphysics symbol key, 📡 also denotes the Resonance Scan at eschatonic scale — the structural harmonic evaluation at the end of a universal cycle.
 The practice-scale and cosmological-scale functions are the same principle at different magnitudes.